LioQing/doge/plan.md

 - RectangleCollider
 - CircleCollider
 - ConvexCollider
+- EdgeCollider

 Usage:

 - Use with RigidBody to simulate collisions
-- Centroid is origin (0, 0), except ConvexCollider
+- Centroid is origin (0, 0), except ConvexCollider & EdgeCollider

+## Miscellaneous

+Includes:

+- SceneInfo - stores which scene(s) this entity belongs to

+- Scale - an extra way to increase or decrease size of object
+- RigidBody - make physics engine to calculate physics for this entity
+- Camera - make this entity a camera